p16i/mining-irs990-data/README.md

 [IRS990](https://aws.amazon.com/public-datasets/irs-990/) contains financial information about nonprofit organizations gathered by United States Internal Revenue Service.
 This project aims to build a prototype for mining the dataset.
 Particularly, I am interested in answering the following questions for 2013:

-1. What was the (approximate) average Year-over-Year revenue growth nationally
+1. What was the (approximate) average Year-over-Year revenue growth nationally?
-2. What was the (approximate) average Year-over-Year revenue growth by State
+2. What was the (approximate) average Year-over-Year revenue growth by State?

 where Year-over-Year(YoY) revenue is computed by:
 ```